 For a more authentic experience (not to mention one that may be easier with kids) try staying in an apartment.
-AirBNB has lots of great options, just do your homework on the neighborhoods before picking one.
+Airbnb has lots of great options, just carry out due diligence on the neighborhoods before picking one.
 My favorite is Market Courtyard as they offer an apartment/hotel experience.
-The rooms have kitchenettes and are located across from Machne Yehuda market and close to all transportation, walking distance to The Old City, and they have a manager onsite to help you with any questions, laundry, etc. If you feel like splurging, try King David Hotel or Mamilla Hotel.
+The rooms have kitchenettes and are located across from Machne Yehuda market and close to all transportation.
+It is also a walking distance to The Old City, and they have a manager on-site to help you with any questions, laundry, etc. If you feel like splurging, try King David Hotel or Mamilla Hotel.

-Machne Yehuda, also known as the Shuk, is a big open air marketplace where vendors hawk everything from olives to cheese to fish to pastries.
-On Friday afternoons, before Shabbat begins, the vendors go into overdrive yelling their prices over one another, and trying to get rid of their supply before the day is over- its definitely an experience.
+Machne Yehuda, also known as the Shuk, is a big open-air marketplace where vendors hawk everything from olives to cheese to fish to pastries.
+On Friday afternoons, before Shabbat begins, the vendors go into overdrive yelling their prices over one another, and trying to get rid of their supplies before the day ends — it’s definitely an experience.
 Don’t be too shy to barter or to taste before you buy.
 For restaurants in the Shuk, try Azura and Rachmo.
 Adult tip: at night once the market shuts down, several bars come to life offering a quiet place to grab a glass of wine.

-A Jerusalemite favorite for hummus is Pinati, and for some excellent street food try Shalom Falafel and Sabich I’lo Tasbich.
+A Jerusalemite hummus favorite is Pinati, and for some excellent street food try Shalom Falafel and Sabich I’lo Tasbich.
 Check out Darna for some real Moroccan vibes, or the famous Eucalyptus.
-Touroprovides the most special atmosphere- tucked quietly away near the neighborhood of Yemin Moshe this restaurant features stunning views of The Old City.
+Touro provides the most special atmosphere- tucked quietly away near the neighborhood of Yemin Moshe, this restaurant features stunning views of The Old City.
 Freshly squeezed juice, pastries, and Turkish coffees are readily available everywhere.

-It’s worth it to dedicate a day to exploration via tour guide.
-A good guide can provide local as well as historical insight, and take care of any logistics.
-Mabat tours (while a little pricey) is excellent and can customize a tour to fit your interests be it religious, historical, kid friendly, etc.
+Dedicating a day to exploration with a tour guide is worth it.
+A good guide can provide local as well as historical insight, and take care of all logistics.
+Mabat tours (while a little pricey) is excellent and can customize a tour to fit your interests, be it religious, historical, kid-friendly, and so on.

-There are a number of public parks in the city for kids to play and relax- and the scenery is not too shabby either.
+There are several public parks in the city for kids to play and relax- and the scenery is not too shabby either.
 Grab a coffee from Aroma and head to Liberty Bell Park or Independence Park (which neighbors The Old City).

 With Kids Over 10

 Ammunition Hill, a pivotal battle site from the 1967 war, provides some insight into how modern Jerusalem came to be.
-The museum at the site has a video that accompanies a large model of Jerusalem so you really get your bearings, as well as open space to stretch legs and a mini snack bar.
-Remember that while an excellent space to visit Yad Vashem, the Israeli Holocaust Museum, only permits kids over the age of 10.
+The museum at the site has a video that shows a large model of Jerusalem, so you can get your bearings right, as well as an open space to stretch legs and a mini snack bar.
+Remember that while it is an excellent space to visit, Yad Vashem, the Israeli Holocaust Museum, only permits kids over the age of 10.

-Jerusalem is only a 45 minute bus ride away from one of the top beaches in the world: Tel Aviv (bonus: you pay on the bus and it costs 18 NIS or about $5 USD) buy some matkot paddles, bring a picnic, and plan to camp out for the day.
-Frishman beach offers chairs & umbrellas for a fee (about 15 NIS each) though a beach closer to Yafo will have less crowds.
-Try the Tel Aviv Port, a boardwalk with lots of restaurants, shopping, ice cream for dinner or the much beloved Manta Ray.
+Jerusalem is only a 45-minute bus ride away from one of the top beaches in the world; Tel.
+Aviv. (bonus: you pay on the bus and it costs 18 NIS or about $5).
+Buy some matkot paddles, bring a picnic, and plan to camp out for the day.
+Frishman beach offers chairs & umbrellas for a fee (about 15 NIS each) though a beach closer to Yafo will have fewer crowds.
+Try the Tel Aviv Port, a boardwalk with lots of restaurants, shopping, ice cream for dinner, or the much-beloved Manta Ray.

-WiFi is available practically everywhere, including on many busses.
+WiFi is available practically everywhere, including on many buses.
 Use WhatsApp or Viber to text and call for free.
-While the entire country essentially speaks English, some things are harder to explain so download Google Translate to help (Note: this app offers an explanation of gluten intolerance in many languages).
-There is a helpful Jerusalem Light Rail app and Moovit also provides transportation directions and instructions.
-This Simple Currency app helps if your math challenged like myself.
+While the entire country essentially speaks English, some things are harder to explain, so download Google Translate to help (Note: this app offers an explanation of gluten intolerance in many languages).
+There is a helpful Jerusalem Light Rail app and Moovit provides transportation directions and instructions.
+This Simple Currency app helps if you are math-challenged like me.

-Jerusalem completely shuts down all public transportation and nearly all stores, restaurants, etc from Friday Afternoon to Saturday around 9:30 pm with the exception of the Muslim and Christian Quarters of the Old City, and a few select other places.
+Jerusalem completely shuts down all public transportation and nearly all stores, restaurants, etc from Friday Afternoon to Saturday around 9:30 pm except for the Muslim and Christian Quarters of the Old City, and a few select places.
 However, the rest of the country remains open.
-Take this as an opportunity to have a relaxed day off, or if you’re feeling adventurous- rent a car (about $40 USD/day) and day trip to the Dead Sea, Masada, the Negev, Galilee, Golan Heights, or Tel Aviv.
+Take this as an opportunity to have a relaxed day off, or if you’re feeling adventurous- rent a car (about $40/day) and take a day trip to the Dead Sea, Masada, the Negev, Galilee, Golan Heights, or Tel Aviv.

 Do Your Homework

-Simon Montefiore offers a history of Jerusalem from King David to the 1967 War in his book Jerusalem: A Biography.
-Your experience here will be greatly enhanced by even a basic understanding of this complicated place.
+Simon Montefiore offers a history of Jerusalem from King David to the 1967 War in his book, Jerusalem: A Biography.
+Your experience will be greatly enhanced with as little as a basic understanding of this complicated place.